wfeng5-stat6250/course_questions_wiki/README.md

 - Question (SK): When does LINES or CARDS  statements are used in the last statement of a data step ? when both are alias of   DATALINE statement?
 - Answer (SK): TBD

+[Chapter 6, Problem 7]
+- Question (AS): typically, is the metadata related to the position of the columns in data file provided/available ?
+Would it not be tedious to create the input statement for datasets with large number of attributes?
+Are there any general purpose utilities available to do this task of parsing sample data to create input statements ?
+- Answer: TBD

 ## Chapter 7 Questions

 ## Chapter 8 Questions
+[Chapter 8, Problem 2]
+- Question (AS): there is also statistic named 'VAR' for variance ? does this cause SAS issues ?
+- Answer: TBD

+[Chapter 8, Problem 7]
+- Question (AS): in relation to proc frequency, what are 'categorical values' ?
+- Answer: TBD

 ## Chapter 10 Questions